 Is Wellington Park a National Park?

 Wellington Park is protected as a reserve (so no need for a Parks Pass).
-Beautiful kunanyi/Mt Wellington a unique landscape and is the highest peak in the park, at 1,271 metres in altitude.
+Beautiful kunanyi/Mt Wellington is the highest peak in the park, at 1,271 metres in altitude.
 Many micro-climates exist, allowing diverse plant and animal life to flourish.
 Geological highlights include the sheer dolerite columns of the Organ Pipes, hidden caverns of the Lost World, Collins Cap and Collins Bonnet (aka Sleeping Beauty), the band of sandstone beneath the Wellington Range, and mudstone waterfalls in the foothills.

 Is there wildlife on kunanyi/Mt Wellington?